What is workflow automation?

 Rules and conditional logic allow users to streamline workflows and customize them as items progress through the flow, and personalize workflows to reduce friction.
 Items can be automatically routed, specific fields can be required or made optional, and notifications can be triggered based on activity or status.

-Learn more about what workflow automation is
+Learn more about automating workflows

 Our series of articles on workflows and automation is designed to help everyone — managers, executives, and citizen developers — better understand how to build, control, and optimize their workflows.
 Learn more about workflow automation with any of the links below.